Change in Accounting Policy

 However, the company is allowed to change the existing accounting policy when:

 The change will require when there is an update in IFRS or other frameworks.
 Management needs to make a change in its policy otherwise it will conflict with the framework.

-Management may change the policy to improve the reliability and relevancy of accounting information of income statement, balance sheet, and cash flow.
+Management may change the policy to improve the reliability and relevancy of accounting information on income statement, balance sheets, and cash flow.
 The new accounting policy must reflect with economic substance and nature of operation moving forward.
-Management has to provide proper explain why it is better than the previous one.
+Management has to provide a proper explanation why it is better than the previous one.

 The retrospective application ensures financial statements are comparable and allow for trend analysis.

-However, if company is not able to obtain the data since the earliest date or it is costly to do so, the partial retrospective application is allowed.
-It means that the only adjust the opening balance of the current year and ignore prior impact.
+However, if company is not able to obtain the data from the earliest date or it is costly to do so, the partial retrospective application is allowed.
+It means that they only adjust the opening balance of the current year and ignore prior impact.

 In the worst-case scenario, the company is not able to quantify the difference in the comparative year.
 The change in accounting policy will be applied prospectively which is the same to change in accounting estimate.

 When there is change in accounting policy, company require to disclose the following:

 - List the name of the standard and interpretation which causes the change to policy.